ghi59/floating-mini-panel/README.md

   | PaperWM | Switch workspaces | Hide Top Panel per workspace |
   | Hide Top Bar | - Dodge window to Main Panel<br/>- Maximze window<br/>- Fullscreen (F11)<br/>- Reveal/Hide Main Panel | Intelli-Hide |
   | Dash To Panel | - Dodge window to Main Panel<br/>- Maximze window<br/>- Fullscreen (F11)<br/>- Reveal/Hide Main Panel | Intelli-Hide |

 **Tip**: To disable the revealing of Main Panel by mouse, disable `Show panel when mouse approaches edge of screen` for 'Hide Top Bar' and/or set `Required pressure threshold (px)`to `9990` for 'Dash To Panel'.

+Since version 4 there is support for System-, Extension- and App-Indicators w/o Legacy AppIcons.
+The indicators are placed in a **Drawer** and a **Always-Visible-Area**.
+App-Indicators are always placed in the Always-Visible-Area and cannot be moved in the Drawer, because of a technical reason, but also because it makes no sense to hide them (if you don't like that, disable App-Indicators support in GNOME Extension Manager or if possible in the app itself).

+- To open and close the Drawer do a middle click on the Handle Button.

+- To move an indicator from the Drawer to the Always-Visible-Area and vice versa do a middle click on the indicator itself.

+  The order of the indicators follows their order in the Main Panel.
+As soon as there are indicators in the Drawer and in the Always-Visible-Area and the Drawer is opened, a small divider between the two areas will be visible.
+Closing the Drawer, or moving all indicators out of the Drawer (which would make no sense, because someone could just leave the Drawer open with the same result) or out of the Always-Visible-Area, will hide the divider.
+All your customizations will be written to the extension settings and restored across sessions.

+**Be aware that most but not all Extension Indicators are supported well , especially very complex indicators e.g. 'Media Controls' might have problems or missing functionality!
+I am working on it.**

+But if you are using a "normal" extension with an indicator and experience problems, let me know by opening an issue.

 ---